 - DRIVE BEST-IN-CLASS COST-EFFECTIVENESS: Funding shortages are the biggest obstacle to expanding health coverage, so Living Goods will continue to deliver powerful outcomes at low cost for funders and governments.
 We estimate the annual cost per CHW at scale for all DESC elements providing core RMNCH health services at less than $2,500, and between $3 and $4 cost per person across all core countries—no matter who pays.
 We will also use High Impact Health Touches (HIHT)—evidence-based interactions between CHWs and clients linked to outcome improvements—as an ROI tool to aid decision-making and set country-appropriate “hurdle rates” to track impact and cost-effectiveness.
 These will be used as strong data points to inform investment decisions related to increasing, decreasing, or exiting investments in countries and regions.

-- DRIVE THE DEVELOPMENT, ADOPTION, AND IMPLEMENTATION OF POLICIES AND PRACTICES: By enacting policies and practices that institutionalize DESC components into government systems, we will be able to drive and sustain improved outcomes.
+- DRIVE THE DEVELOPMENT, ADOPTION, AND IMPLEMENTATION OF POLICIES AND PRACTICES: By enacting policies and practices that institutionalize DESC components into government systems, we will be able to drive and sustain improved outcomes and expect to positively impact more than 138,000 CHWs and 91 million people across three countries.
 To capture the impact of our advocacy work, we will track progress on the development, adoption, and implementation of policies and practices at national and sub-national levels that formalize DESC elements and promote stronger digital health systems.
 We will also track progress on policies and practices of global and regional donors and norm-setting organizations that support national and sub-national uptake of DESC and strengthening digital health systems.

 Our Ability to Succeed